Healthy, vegetarian or vegan buckwheat or kasha recipe with lots of vegetables.

-Add a few tablespoons milk to give it a runnier consistency, if desired.
+- Add a few tablespoons of nut milk to give it a runnier consistency, if desired.
 Adjust the taste again and serve.

 - Either use grams and milliliters together to weigh the buckwheat groats and vegetable broth or only cups, do not mix the two measuring methods together.
 200 g buckwheat groats are slightly less than 1 cup.

 - Check the buckwheat's package instructions regarding the cooking times, they can differ from pack to pack and sometimes a lot.
-Check the buckwheat 2-3 minutes earlier than indicated on the package, just to make sure you don't overcooked it.
-It should be soft, but still have a good bite.
+Check the buckwheat 2-3 minutes earlier than indicated on the package, just to make sure you don't overcook it.
+It should be soft but still, have a good bite.
 Mushy buckwheat is not so good.

 - I indicate the gram/oz quantity because leeks can come in very different sizes.
 A regular German leek is huge, I only used about ⅓ of it for this dish.